grafana/agent/docs/sources/operator/custom-resource-quickstart.md

 - [Installing Grafana Agent Operator with Helm]({{< relref "./helm-getting-started.md" >}})
 - [Installing Grafana Agent Operator]({{< relref "./getting-started.md" >}})

+If dynamic provisioning is not enabled in your Kubernetes system, you will need to provision a Persistent Volume for the wal storage named `agent-wal`.

 ## Step 1: Deploy GrafanaAgent resource

 In this step you'll roll out a `GrafanaAgent` resource.
 A `GrafanaAgent` resource discovers `MetricsInstance` and `LogsInstance` resources and defines the Grafana Agent image, Pod requests, limits, affinities, and tolerations.
 Pod attributes can only be defined at the GrafanaAgent level and are propagated to `MetricsInstance` and `LogsInstance` Pods.
 To learn more, please see the GrafanaAgent [Custom Resource Definition](https://github.com/grafana/agent/blob/main/production/operator/crds/monitoring.grafana.com_grafanaagents.yaml).